Thanks to the relative ease and low costs of digital publishing, in the past few years there’s been a boom in high-quality online magazines.

 Maybe you've got a huge online business and an active audience salivating at the idea of a magazine published by you.
 But the chances are that’s not the case.
 So how do you build a readership and start generating revenue?

 The usual marketing strategies apply.
-Spread the word on social media, share it with your existing community, ask early adopters to leave reviews and get influencers you feature to promote it within their networks.
+Spread the word on social media, target your email list, share it with your existing community, ask early adopters to leave reviews and get influencers you feature to promote it within their networks.

 A common growth approach many digital magazines adopt is: